dhamma1991/milestone-project-4/README.md

 ### [Material Icons](https://material.io/tools/icons/?style=baseline)
 Included as part of the Materialize framework.
 Provides a useful set of icons that can be used to represent actions and items.
 ### [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 The project does not rely heavily on JavaScript, although there is some JavaScript scattered throughout the project.
-Its primary purpose is to enable the use of jQuery, but there are some examples of pure JavaScript found within the app (e.g. the copyright date script found at the bottom of base.html).
+Its primary purpose is to enable the use of jQuery, but there are some examples of pure JavaScript found within the app (e.g. the copyright date script found at the bottom of base.html and the Internet Explorer detection script found in ms-ie.js).
 ### [jQuery 3.2.1](https://jquery.com)
 jQuery is utilised by the project for a number of areas of functionality:

 1. Materialize depends on jQuery for its JavaScript components (e.g. the sidenav).
 2. The library chain_fade.js, used for the text fade in effect on index.html
-3. The custom written script that hides Django messages when the user clicks on the close button, using the slideUp animation.
+3. The script that hides Django messages when the user clicks on the close button, which uses the slideUp animation.
 ### [Django 2.0](https://docs.djangoproject.com/en/2.0/)
-Django is the main engine that powers LevelUp, providing user authentication, templating system and administration among other tasks.
+Django is the main engine that powers LevelUp, providing user authentication, the templating system, and app administration, among other tasks.
 ### [Amazon S3](https://aws.amazon.com/s3/)
 Amazon’s object storage service is used to store user-uploaded profile pictures.
 ### [Boto 3 1.9.146](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)